-Top 5 Blockchain Gaming Companies – Biggest Movers in 2021
+Top 5 Blockchain Gaming Companies – Biggest movers coming into 2022

-Blockchain gaming, crypto-gaming, play2earn and everything around this niche of gaming are still relatively new concepts.
+Blockchain gaming, crypto gaming, play2earn and everything around it are still somewhat new.
 The intersection between crypto and thus blockchain technology and gaming was more or less an inevitability, and now that it’s here, it’s rapidly rising in popularity.
 There are plenty of existing and aspiring blockchain gaming companies, and hundreds if not thousands of upcoming projects – it can be easy to lose track of who’s who and what’s what.

-That’s why we assembled a list of some of our favourite blockchain gaming companies – promising upcoming as well as established gaming companies that either have or will make a huge impact on the blockchain gaming scene.
-If you are wise, you should definitely keep track on these new heavy hitters.
+That’s why for the second year in a row, we assembled a list of some of our favourite blockchain gaming companies – promising upcoming as well as established gaming companies that either have or will make a huge impact on the blockchain gaming scene.

 Decentraland is behind the synonymous online gaming platform – announced in 2017, it hosts a plethora of unique projects.
 Users can buy, sell, trade and use virtual land in the form of crypto tokens, and then decorate and present that land however they want.
 People have used it for online stores, art galleries, and virtual hangout spots.

 Beyond that, Decentraland offers an avatar system, its own collectibles, and further tools to let users make their space their own.
 In fact, Decentraland is aiming to one day become a proper Metaverse – a collective shared virtual space where physical reality and virtual space connect and overlap.
 Similar projects include CryptoVoxels and Somnium Space, all of which are land-based crypto-gaming platforms.